Books, FAQs

 4. Start the sprouting process: Place the drained seeds in the sprouting jar or tray.
 Cover the jar’s top with a mesh or sprouting lid to allow air circulation while preventing debris from entering.
 If using a sprouting tray, follow the tray’s instructions for proper setup.

-5. Rinse and drain: For the next few days, rinse the sprouts with water at least twice a day.
+5. Rinse and drain: Rinse the sprouts with water at least twice a day for the next few days.
 Gently swish the seeds around in the water, then drain thoroughly.
-Ensure that the sprouts have proper drainage to avoid excess moisture, which can lead to mold.
+Ensure the sprouts have proper drainage to avoid excess moisture, which can lead to mold.

 6. Watch them grow: Over the next few days, you’ll notice the sprouts growing.
 Continue the rinsing and draining process until the sprouts reach the desired length or maturity.
-This typically takes around 3-7 days, depending on the sprout variety.
+Depending on the sprout variety, this typically takes around 3-7 days.

 7. Harvest and store: Once the sprouts have reached the desired size, give them a final rinse and drain.
 Remove any remaining seed hulls or ungerminated seeds.
 Afterward, store the sprouts in a sealed container in the refrigerator.
 Consume them within a few days for optimal freshness.